Do we know what causes osteosarcoma?

 Although radiation therapy is very useful in treating some forms of cancer, it can also cause cancer by damaging DNA.
 This is why people who get radiation therapy to treat another cancer are more likely to later develop osteosarcoma in the treated site.

-Other DNA changes have no clear cause but may result from random errors that occur when cells reproduce.
-Scientists do not know exactly why these changes happen to some people but not to others.
+Other DNA changes have no clear cause.
+They may result from random errors that occur when cells reproduce.
 Before a cell divides, it must copy its DNA so that both new cells have the same set of instructions.
 Sometimes mistakes are made during this copying process.
 Cells that are dividing quickly are more likely to create new cells with mistakes in their DNA, which increases the risk that a cancer such as osteosarcoma may develop.
 This may be why some normal situations (such as the teenage growth spurt) and diseases (such as Paget disease of bone) that cause rapid bone growth increase the risk of osteosarcoma.

 Other than radiation, there are no known lifestyle-related or environmental causes of osteosarcoma, so it is important to remember that there is nothing people with these cancers could have done to prevent them.